Chapter 3 Tutorials

 3.6 Notification & Indication

-A server can use notification or indication procedure to notify (without acknowledge) or indicate (with acknowledge) a characteristic value.
+A server can use notification or indication procedure to notify (without acknowledge) or indicate (with acknowledge) a characteristic’s value.
 Now, let’s add notification and indication features to our thermometer we have created in a previous tutorial.

 Unsolicited notifications and indication may be triggered by a timer or interrupts, i.e. by sources outside of Bluetooth stack task.
-To call these Bluetooth stack APIs, a inter-task communication mechanism based on RTOS messages is provided.
+To call these Bluetooth stack APIs, inter-task communication mechanism based on RTOS messages is provided.

 3.6.1 Inter-task Communication